JuliaSparse/Pardiso.jl/README.md

 #### PARDISO 5.0

-The number of threads to use when solving is set at the creation of the `PardisoSolver` by looking for the environment variable `OMP_NUM_THREADS`.
+The number of threads are set at the creation of the `PardisoSolver` by looking for the environment variable `OMP_NUM_THREADS`.
 This can be done in Julia with `ENV["OMP_NUM_THREADS"] = 2`.
 If this variable does not exist, an exception is thrown.

 The number of threads used by a `PardisoSolver` can be retrieved with `get_nprocs(ps)`